United States of America Flag

 Here's where it gets hard: calving season demands both intensive management and land mobility.
 You want to rotate pairs to fresh ground to reduce parasite loads and optimize forage, but that means either moving them frequently (which adds labor and stress) or accepting that they'll stay in one place longer than ideal.

 Permanent fence also limits flexibility.
-You can't easily adjust pasture size based on how many cows have calved.
+You can't easily adjust paddock size based on how many cows have calved.
 You can't shift boundaries when part of a pasture gets muddy or overgrazed.
 You're working within fixed infrastructure that may or may not match what the season actually throws at you.

 Temporary electric fence helps, but it's still labor.
 You're out there moving wire, checking chargers, dealing with cattle that learn to challenge it when the pressure's off, and fixing breaks when something goes wrong.
 During calving season, when you're already stretched thin on sleep and time, adding fence work to the list isn't ideal.
 Plus, in rough terrain or areas with heavy brush, running temporary fence just isn't practical.

 This is why so many operations compromise during calving.
-They pull cattle into smaller, more manageable areas and have to accept the tradeoffs: underutilized range, higher stocking density, delayed rotations.
+They pull cattle into smaller, more manageable areas and accept the tradeoffs: underutilized range, higher stocking density, delayed rotations.
 It works, but it's not optimal.
 The question is whether there's a way to get intensive management and land mobility without doubling your infrastructure costs or labor hours.

 How virtual fencing helps with calving management